uhsirbar/eth-prof-beginner-project/README.md

 ## Authors

-Sahil Kaushik
+Rishu Barman
-kaushik0112sahil@gmail.com
+rishu612005@gmail.com

 ## License

-This project is licensed under the [Sahil Kaushik] License - MIT License
+This project is licensed under the [Rishu Barman] License - MIT License

-Copyright (c) 2024 Sahil Kasuhik
+Copyright (c) 2024 Rishu Barman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal